GaiAma/Coding4GaiAma/packages/gatsby-plugin-goatcounter/README.md

       options: {
         // REQUIRED! https://[my_code].goatcounter.com
         code: 'YOUR_GOATCOUNTER_PAGE_CODE';

+        // ALL following settings are OPTIONAL

         // Avoids sending pageview hits from custom paths
         exclude: [];
         // Delays sending pageview hits on route update (in milliseconds)
         pageTransitionDelay: 0,
-        // Defines where to place the tracking script - `true` in the head and `false` in the body
+        // Defines where to place the tracking script - boolean `true` in the head and `false` in the body
         head: false,
         // set to true to include a gif to count non-JS users
         pixel: false,